hyperledger/indy-plenum/scripts/process_logs/README.md

   ```yaml
   - message: cannot send COMMIT since does not have prepare quorum for PREPARE
   ```
+- `replica`: checks if message is from given replica, which could be a number or one of special strings:
+  - `node`: message is actually from node, not replica
+  - `master`: message is from master replica or from node
+  - `backup`: message is from any of backup replicas
 - `tag`: checks if message is tagged with specified tag (tagging explained later in *chains* section), for example:
   ```yaml